-Prepare to make positive impact on children 8 and under.
+Prepare to make a positive impact on children 8 and under.

 ONLINE ECE OVERVIEW